apnipunL/inovait-assignment/README.md

     2. Run **npm install** command in terminal
     3. Run **ng serve** command in terminal
     4. Open **http://localhost:4200** and check the preview

+# Note
+Lombok is used in the application to reduce boilerplate code in the application.
+Make sure you have installed/enabled lombok in your IDE.